stoykostanchev/react-state-form/THOUGHTS.md

 If we are going through the trouble of using flow here, we could look to also use it to make the property names type safe?
 Typescript has 'keyof', and some [libraries can add type safety](https://www.npmjs.com/package/ts-object-path).
 Would hope Flow has something like that as well?

 Random bit of extra info - validation is also mentioned, though it has more of a philosophical place in terms of this blog post

+## Snippet 2

+This one shows the lenses.
+Imports have been omitted for clarity, but if it's just the previous snippet, then that makes the snipper more concrete and easy to understand.

+Probably worth adding a file with the state type to draw the full picture.

+Not sure where this code belongs, I did see it's mentioned later on.
+Though I would've loved to know NOW, as this is where I'm at whilst following the post...

+Not quite sure what the difference is between the ```State``` and the ```StateObject``` types at the moment.
+It sounds like there will be multiple state objects around the place...

+Overall, I am seeing a getter, not a ```lense```.
+A lense can PUT things, and it obeys laws, at least the way I understand them